Ćevapi: All about Serbia’s National Dish

 The Origin of Ćevapi

 Ćevapi’s history is as rich as its flavor.
 It’s thought to have originated from the Middle East and was brought to Serbia by Ottoman Turks during their rule in the Balkans.
-This explains why similar dishes can be found across countries that were once under Ottoman influence.
+This explains why similar dishes can be found across countries that were once under Ottoman influence, like Bosnia and Herzegovina, and Montenegro.

 Over time, Ćevapi evolved into a distinctly Serbian dish.
 Its preparation methods and ingredients were adapted to local tastes and resources, making it an integral part of Serbian cuisine.